 - Southland District Council's community assistance activity seeks to contribute to a District of 'proud, connected communities that have an attractive and affordable lifestyle' by enabling Southland's communities to be desirable places to live, grow up, work, run a business, raise a family and enjoy a safe and satisfying life.
-Through providing financial assistance by way of grant funding, community groups and individuals are supported to undertake their desired activities. - A review of the community assistance activity was completed in early 2019.
-The purpose of this review was to ensure that Council is providing assistance in a considered and prudent manner to ensure efficient and effective outcomes for the communities they support. - It was recommended that there should be a significant change in the way that Council administers the Community Initiatives Fund.
-In July 2019, Council resolved to disestablish the Community Initiatives Fund and to establish the Community Partnership Fund. - 9 It was recommended that there should be a significant change in the way that Council administers the Community Initiatives Fund and to establish the Community Partnership Fund. - 10 The most significant change is that the Community Partnership Fund will be distributed by community boards who have the authority to grant funds for local applications. - Guiding principles for the Community Partnership Fund have been developed and endorsed by Council.
-These were distributed to board members prior to the workshop held on 2 March 2020.
-The guiding principles are also attached to this report for your reference.
+Through providing financial assistance by way of grant funding, community groups and individuals are supported to undertake their desired activities. - 9 A review of the community assistance activity was completed in early 2019.
+The purpose of this review was to ensure that Council is providing assistance in a considered and prudent manner to ensure efficient and effective outcomes for the communities they support. - 10 It was recommended that there should be a significant change in the way that Council administers the Community Initiatives Fund.
+In July 2019, Council resolved to disestablish the Community Initiatives Fund and to establish the Community Partnership Fund. - 11 It was recommended that there should be a significant change in the way that Council administers the Community Initiatives Fund and to establish the Community Partnership Fund. - 12 The most significant change is that the Community Partnership Fund will be distributed by community boards who have the authority to grant funds for local applications. - Guiding Principles document for the Community Partnership Fund has been developed and endorsed by Council.
+The Guiding Principles document is also attached to this report.

-12 Criteria
+Funding Criteria